Line 6 Finch West: Route description

-Stops
+Stations and stops

 In January 2018, to avoid naming conflicts with existing TTC and GO stations in Toronto, a consultation process was initiated to select unique names for the stops at Jane, Kipling, Islington, and Weston; the initial suggestions were Jane and Finch, Mount Olive, Thistletown, and Emery Village, respectively.
 Based on public feedback, Rowntree Mills was also considered, and ultimately selected, for the stop at Islington, while Emery was chosen as the name for the stop at Weston.

-Stop description
+Design

+The line has been designed by Arup, DTAH and Perkins&Will – as part of the Mosaic Transit Group consortium.
 The line will be built with 18 stops, of which 16 are on-street.
 Each platform will be 48 m long, the length of an LRT vehicle.
-Finch West station will be built as a double-length underground station.
+Finch West station will be built as a double-length underground station with a centre platform for Line 6.

 All stops and the two terminal stations will use transparent glass for walls, partitions and skylights.
 The terminal stops will use transparent glass for elevators and their shafts.
-This is to conform to crime prevention through environmental design (CPTED) standards to create a bright and safe environment for riders.
-Using glass takes advantage of natural light to provide a more attractive environment for riders.
+This design adheres to crime prevention through environmental design standards to create a bright and safe environment for riders.
+Using glass takes advantage of natural light to provide a more attractive environment for riders while minimizing the use of artificial lighting when possible.

 The on-street stops will have canopies, lights, fare machines, cameras and a PA system.
+Each station and stop will have four screens as part of a passenger information system.
+The screens will provide arrival times and any news about service on the line, as well as third-party outdoor advertising provided by Astral Media, owned by Bell Media.
+Platforms will also have intercoms for general assistance and emergencies.
 There will be electrical cabinets at each stop to power electrical equipment and to provide backup power in case of an outage.